alexjurkiewicz/acts/README.rst

 Introduction
 ------------

 ``acts`` is a minimal shell script that creates backups with Tarsnap.
-Some design goals:
+Our design goals:

 * Just backup, no restore.
-* Calendar-based (daily, monthly, yearly) backup schedule
+* Calendar-based backup schedule
 * Portable, small code footprint.

 One Tarsnap archive is created per-target per-run.
 31 daily, 12 monthly, and indefinite yearly backups are kept.